 Like light, sound can be refracted.
 The sound alters speed as it passes from one material to another and refraction takes place at the boundary.
 Because of this it can be brought to a focus by a lens, not a glass lens, but a balloon lens filled with carbon dioxide.

 Sound travels faster in warmer air than colder air and this can lead to so-called zones of silence.
-The sound of an ammunition factory which blew up in Holland in 1923 was heard at various distances up to 800 kilometers (500 miles), but was not heard in the interval between 96 kilometers (60 miles) and 160 kilometers (100 miles).
+The sound of an ammunition factory which blew up in Holland in 1923 was heard at various distances up to 800 km (500 mi), but was not heard in the interval between 96 km (60 mi) and 160 km (100 mi).
 This was because the sound wave which had traveled along the ground had died away, and the sound being heard at greater distances was brought about by a sound wave which had gone up into the atmosphere and been refracted down by warmer air.